-The Home Affordable Modification Program (HAMP) was designed to help homeowners who were struggling with their monthly mortgage payments by modifying the terms of their loan.
+The federal government created the Home Affordable Modification Program (HAMP) to help struggling homeowners afford their monthly mortgage payments by modifying the terms of their loan.

 What is HAMP?

-HAMP is a government-backed program designed to help homeowners with conventional mortgages owned by Fannie Mae or Freddie Mac who were at risk of foreclosure, by offering them a chance to receive lower monthly mortgage payments.
-HAMP ended on Dec.
-30, 2016, and is no longer available.
+HAMP was a government-backed program designed to help struggling homeowners with conventional loans owned by Fannie Mae or Freddie Mac who were at risk of foreclosure, by offering them a chance to receive lower monthly mortgage payments.
+HAMP expired on Dec.
+30, 2016.

-To qualify for the program, homeowners need to have documented financial hardship and demonstrated their ability to afford the mortgage after the loan modification.
-Homeowners typically saved about $530 or more on their monthly mortgage payments under HAMP, according to the U.S. Treasury Department.
+To qualify for the program, homeowners needed a documented financial hardship and proof they could afford their modified mortgage payments.
+The typical homeowner saved more than $530 on their monthly mortgage payments under HAMP, according to the U.S. Department of the Treasury.

-Fannie Mae and Freddie Mac both have options for mortgage borrowers looking to modify their loan and save their home.
-It’s called the Flex Modification program.
+Fannie Mae and Freddie Mac, two major agencies that buy and sell mortgages, offer the Flex Modification program to conventional mortgage borrowers looking to modify their loan and save their home.

 The goal of the Flex Modification program is to reduce mortgage payments by 20%.
-Also, depending on how long a homeowner is delinquent, the program would get the borrower to a 40% front-end debt-to-income ratio, which is the percentage of gross monthly income used to make mortgage payments.
+The program also gets the borrower to a 40% front-end debt-to-income (DTI) ratio — depending on how long they’ve been behind on payments.
+The front-end DTI ratio is the percentage of gross monthly income used to make housing payments.